Qamishli: Christians

 The city is considered to be a Christian center in Syria, and was a Christian-majority city for much of its history.

 In the 1930s it is estimated that out of the town's population of 23,000 individuals, 20,000 of those were Christians.

 Before the civil war, the Christian population of Qamishli was about 40,000, of whom 25,000 belonged to the Syriac Orthodox Church, the biggest church in the city.
 As of 2014 it was believed that half of all Christians had left the city.

 Once a Christian-majority city, the rural migration to Qamishli has increased the Kurdish population of the city.
-In addition, since the PYD militia took control of the city in 2012 they carried out a Kurdification process touching all aspects of life, starting by changing the name of the city to Qamishlo, to forcing a Kurdish-language curriculum on non-Kurdish citizens, to cultural and social aspects of the city.
+In addition, since the PYD militia took control of the city in 2012 they carried out a Kurdification process touching all aspects of life, starting by changing the name of the city to Qamishlo, to cultural and social aspects of the city.
 The Christian and Arab population in the city were fiercely opposed to the PYD rule.
 Half the Christian population left by 2017 although no fighting happened in the city.